-Students shall be personally and solely responsible for the security of their cell phones and/or electronic devices.
-The school is not responsible for theft, loss, or damage of a cell phone, or unauthorized calls made on a cell phone.
+Picture taking in school with personal devices without direction or permission of a staff member is strictly prohibited.
+Posting of pictures on the internet without permission (e.g. Facebook, Instagram, Text, etc.) may be subject to discipline according to cyberbullying policies.
+Students shall be personally and solely responsible for the security of their cell phones/smartwatches.
+The school is not responsible for theft, loss, or damage of a cell phone/smartwatch, or unauthorized calls made on a cell phone.